jdossgollin/blog/_posts/2016-03-29-quality-counts.md

 ---
-title: "Quality Has to Count in Water Access"
-author: "James Doss-Gollin"
-date: "2016-03-29"
 layout: post
+title: Quality Has to Count in Water Access
+date: 2016-03-29
+category: opinion
+author: James
 ---

-Earlier today, I came across an excellent [National Geographic infographic](https://medium.com/r/?url=http%3A%2F%2Fwww.nationalgeographic.com%2Fclean-water-access-around-the-world%2F%23select%2FTOT%2Ftotal) showing the proportion of people in various countries and regions of the world lacking access to clean drinking water over time.
+Earlier today, I came across an excellent [National Geographic infographic](https://medium.com/r/?url=http%3A%2F%2Fwww.nationalgeographic.com%2Fclean-water-access-around-the-world%2F%23select%2FTOT%2Ftotal){:target="_blank"} showing the proportion of people in various countries and regions of the world lacking access to clean drinking water over time.
 The graphic was well-designed, and I felt appropriately optimistic at the declining rates and frustrated by the continued failure to reach 100%.
 But the numbers didn't seem quite right.
 In particular, a quote about halfway down the page caught my eye: